hacksu/HTML5APIs-Workshop/README.md

 ## Foundation

 The first thing we need is to make sure we are running an HTML5 capabale web browser.
-You can check out how well your broswer preforms [here](http://html5test.com/) and then also check the specific APIs [here](http://caniuse.com/).
+You can check out how well your broswer performs [here](http://html5test.com/) and then also check the specific APIs [here](http://caniuse.com/).
 Make sure your browswer can handle all the APIs that we will be covering in this workshop.

 If you think you will run into problems get the latest version of [Chrome](http://www.google.com/chrome).